Kushaljay/Vanilla-Options/README.md

 # Vanilla-Options
-Pricing vanilla options using the standard black shoals model
+Pricing vanilla options using the standard Black Shoals model